Culture & Society

 Oh, dear life!
 Stay, for there's dark outside)

-Himayat, a carpenter from Central Kashmir's Budgam, regularly visits a local library to study history and literature.
+Himayat, a carpenter from Central Kashmir, regularly visits a local library to study history and literature.
 He has been writing Kashmiri poetry for 12 years.

-His passion for writing poetry began after his friend Arbaz was killed in 2008 in a protest which he wasn't participating in.
+His passion for writing poetry began after his friend Arbaz was killed in 2008 in a protest.
+Himayat says his friend was not involved in the protest.

 "We were playing, and while crossing the road amidst the chaos, I witnessed Arbaz being fatally shot in the head," he recounts, adding that even talking about it brings back dark memories from that painful chapter of his life.
 "I have never found a friend like him again.
 I miss him every day."

-Himayat says poetry won't bring back lost lives or shattered homes, but it documents our struggle, our resilience.
+Himayat says poetry won't bring back lost lives or shattered homes, but it documents the struggle and resilience of his people.